 ROCKFORD, IL- March 25, 2014 - The record-setting winter weather this season is causing some unusual or never-before seen issues for many homeowners.
 The Better Business Bureau recommends contacting a qualified professional to handle any issues beyond the homeowner's experience or skill level.

-"If there are unusual or unexpected situations with any of the structural or mechanical systems of a home, it is important to get a professional involved,” explained Steve J. Bernas, president and CEO of the Better Business Bureau serving Chicago and Northern Illinois.
+"If there are unusual or unexpected situations with any of the structural or mechanical systems of a home, it is important to get a professional involved,” explained Dennis Horton, director of the Rockford Regional Office of the Better Business Bureau.
 "This helps to ensure that if there is a problem, it does not become worse.
 And recently constructed homes and even older homes that have been remodeled can experience issues because of the extreme cold weather that Chicago has not seen in decades."

-"Homeowner can look for any obvious issue that they can solve as a DIY project, to save themselves the time and expense of calling in a professional," Bernas noted.
+"Homeowner can look for any obvious issue that they can solve as a DIY project, to save themselves the time and expense of calling in a professional," Horton noted.
 "However, when the homeowner does not have the experience or could make the problem worse, then it is time to make that call.
-The first step in doing that is to check out any contractor with the BBB through the direct link to Business Reviews at www.bbbit.org."
+The first step in doing that is to check out any contractor with the BBB through the direct link to Business Reviews atwww.bbbit.org."